 Instructions

-- Place brisket, in a 4-to-6-qt slow cooker, fat side up.
-Add the onion on top.
+- Season the brisket with salt on both sides.
+Place brisket, in a 4-to-6-quart slow cooker, fat side up, with sliced onions underneath and on top.
 Whisk together the apple cider vinegar and BBQ sauce and pour over brisket.
-Cover and cook on high until brisket is tender, about 5 hr.
+Cover and cook on High until brisket is tender, 5 hours.

-- Let meat rest about 20 min before slicing and reserve the sauce in the slow cooker.
+- Remove the meat from the slow cooker and let it rest 15 to 20 minutes before slicing and reserve the sauce in the slow cooker.
 Toast the rolls and add sliced brisket to the bottom of each roll.
-Add a spoonful of coleslaw and dill pickles if desired.
+Drizzle with extra sauce, add a spoonful of coleslaw and dill pickles if desired.

-- Serve sandwiches drizzled with reserved sauce and potato chips.
+- Serve sandwiches with more reserved sauce and potato chips.

 Notes